 In response to the Deepwater Horizon spill, the R/V Weatherbird II and her crew made repeated journeys to the spill zone as part of the Natural Resources Damages Assessment, working in concert with the National Oceanic and Atmospheric Administration and also carrying out National Science Foundation-supported research.

-Crew: Capt.
-Brendon Baumeister, Asst.
-Capt.
-Pat Redmond, Engineer George Guthro, Engineer Al Savor, Deckhand Chris Bailey, Cook TBD, Marine Science Technician Andrew Warren
+Crew: Captain Brendon Baumeister, Chief Engineer George Guthro, Assistant Engineer Bill Rhodes, Marine Science Technician Andrew Warren

 Research and Educate